Cyprus: Turkey may have stolen data for latest gas drilling

-NICOSIA, Cyprus (AP) — Turkey may have stolen technical data that enabled it send a drill ship at a specific location south of Cyprus that energy companies Eni and Total had pre-selected to carry out their own exploratory drilling, a Cypriot officials said Wednesday.
+NICOSIA, Cyprus (AP) — Turkey may have stolen technical data that enabled it to send a drill ship to a specific location south of Cyprus that energy companies Eni and Total had pre-selected to carry out their own exploratory drilling, a Cypriot official said Wednesday.

 Government spokesman Kyriakos Koushos said that although Cypriot authorities don't have definitive proof, it's believed that Turkey got its hands on data that helped guide its drill ship to the specific target.

-The target is situated in an area, or block, where Cyprus has licensed Italian Eni and Total of France to carry out a hydrocarbons search.
+The location is in an area, or block, where Cyprus has licensed Italy's Eni and Total of France to carry out a hydrocarbons search.
 The two companies are licensed to conduct exploratory drilling in seven of Cyprus' 13 blocks that make up its exclusive economic zone.

 “There's information, which is probably correct, that they had stolen plans and studies from a specific company, that's why they went to the specific spot," Koushos told Greece's state broadcaster ERT.

-The Cypriot official said he's not suggesting that either Eni or Total had handed Turkey the data.
+The Cypriot official said wasn't suggesting that either Eni or Total handed Turkey the data.

 Koushos repeated that Turkey continues to flout international law by carrying on with illegal drilling activity in Cypriot waters and accused the country of “gunboat diplomacy.”